Competition Rules

 Competition rules

-1.1.
-Exhibitors must complete a judging sheet.
-Only members entering images shall be entitled to vote.
+1. Exhibitors must complete a judging sheet.

-2. The competition will be in two parts:- a.
-Individual Print b.
-Group Prints will be a panel of four.
+2. The competition will be in two parts:-

-5. Individual prints will be displayed first, followed by the Group.
+3. Individual prints will be displayed first, followed by the Group.

-6. Individual print must be part of the Group.
+4. Individual print must be part of the Group.

 7. Images can be manipulated at the discretion of the member by using camera, camera images effects built into cameras, computer or darkroom techniques unless the subject is specified ‘Natural History’.
+All parts of the image must be the authors own image.

 8. When judging is complete, the results will be tabulated and counted.
 Finalised scores will be double checked by two members and displayed.